Super Offer: Up to 50% Off on Diwali - Genius, ROC, XBRL, Payroll, CA Portal Avail Offer Now

 Who is Needed to File GSTR 8?

 GSTR 8 must be filed by an e-commerce firm that is GST-registered.
 These companies must register for GST and get tax collection at source registration.
-It includes supplies delivered by the e-commerce platform to both registered and unregistered clients, as well as tax paid and owed.
+It includes supplies delivered by the e-commerce platform to registered and unregistered clients and tax paid and owed.
 The paperwork detailing the amount of tax received from vendors at the point of sale is submitted by the e-commerce operator.

 Is it Required to File Form GSTR-8?